 Learn more at www.alanheckman.co.uk

-As a Certified Professional Facilitator, my clients are assured that I uphold the IAF Code of Ethics and that I demonstrate the full range of core Facilitator Competencies.
-For more on me and my work, and what others have to say about it, please see about me, how I work, who I work with and recommendations & case studies.
+For more on me and my work and what others have to say about it, including my commitment to a feminist and anti-racist approach to my work and to limit and reduce my own personal & professional carbon footprint, please see my about me, how I work, who I work with and recommendations & case studies.

 Órla is a facilitator, trainer and consultant to NGOs and other civil society organisations.
 As a research psychologist and ex-academic, with private sector and overseas experience, she loves training and facilitating a wide variety of people and groups.
 She aims to bring her whole self to training, and receives consistently positive feedback: ‘a brilliant and resourceful trainer’.